rorywalsh/cabbage_v1_old/Builds/Linux/README.txt

 sudo apt-get install libsndfile1-dev sudo apt-get install libjack-dev

-If Csound is not installed in the usual place, i.e., "/usr/local/include/csound" you will need to hack the makefiles so that the compiler can find the Csound header files or pass the path in argument of buildCabbage (see below).

-You'll also need to have the VST SDK. you'll need to pass the location of the SDK so that the compiler can find it.
+You'll also need to have the VST SDK.

 If you are having problems viewing fonts you should get the following package: